 7. Software Interface

 The software interface section in the SRS document defines how well the software can communicate with other applications and does it couple well or not.
 This aspect is necessary as there might be a need for the software to work with another system to fulfill the client’s requirements.
 This section satisfies the user’s concern on how easy it will be to interface the system with another application.
+It is important we must know about external interface requirements of your software product.

 For each interface in the software, define: